metalman3797/Cura-Dremel-Printer-Plugin/README.md

 Edit the install_on_linux.sh script, changing the following two lines to point to the appropriate locations
 ```
-# modify this folder to point to the location where the dremel plugin was downloaded
+# modify this folder to point to the location where the Dremel plugin was downloaded
 downloaded_plugin="~/Desktop/Cura-Dremel-3D20-Plugin"

 # This should only need the version number changed